 Taiyi’s Solution

 Here, we propose a solution that leverages the game-theoretical dynamic between the preconfirmer and user.
 Inspired by the design of LedgerHedger, we can indeed solve the fair exchange problem.
+Our approach introduces a strategic game between two key players:- The user (transaction initiator)

 - The preconfirmer (transaction executor)